 In addition to offering retirement options for its employees, the University of Iowa sponsors financial education opportunities.
-Financial Well-Being opportunities are offered in collaboration between the Benefits Office and UI Wellness.
+Financial well-being programs are offered in collaboration between University Benefits and UI Wellness.

-Financial Well-Being classes and events will be held throughout the year on a variety of topics ranging from paying off student loans to maximizing your retirement assets.
-Visit this webpage for the most up-to-date information on these events.
+Financial well-being classes and events are held throughout the year on a variety of topics ranging from paying off student loans to maximizing your retirement assets.
+Visit this page for the most up-to-date information on these events.

-- Detailed information about your retirement and savings plan
+- Detailed information about retirement and savings plans

-- Request an on-campus or off-campus appointment with a local TIAA financial advisor
+- Information about scheduling on- or off-campus appointments with local TIAA financial advisors

-- Learn ways to manage debt, save and invest no matter where you are in life
+- Tips for managing debt, saving, and investing no matter where you are in life

 - liveWELL Healthy Living Center via Self-Service